freistli/AdvancedRAG/README.md

 ## (Optional) Setup Your Own Index in the Docker Image

-Developers can use their own indexes in other folders for the docker:
+Developers can use their own indexes folders for the docker image:

 To make it work: